What is the Women in Science and Math community?

 What classes will we take?

-All students will enroll in the Women in Science and Math ARC Seminar designed to introduce students to a variety of career options, explore issues of equity in STEM fields, and help students identify university resources aimed at cultivating the skills they need to excel in STEM fields at the UO and beyond.
+All students will enroll in the Women in Science and Math ARC Seminar designed to introduce students to a variety of career options and help students cultivate the skills they need to excel in STEM fields at the UO and beyond.
+Students are expected to actively participate in cocurricular events and work together to build a strong community within the WiSM ARC.

 Please note that communities can be moved to different residence hall buildings if the size or need of the community changes.